brooke-m/lindworm/reqs.md

 # Lindworm Bot:

+i just feel like the lindworm would be even spookier in bot form

 ## Responsibilities in Discord
  - communicate privately with channeler (listening)
  - post cards into a public channel